srg-ics-uplb/SaanTayoKakain/README.md

 SaanTayoKakain
 ==============
-Android app which suggests where you will eat in Los Banos Laguna, Philippines.
+Android app which suggests where you can eat in the town of Los Banos  Laguna, Philippines.

 Download the apk: https://github.com/srg-ics-uplb/SaanTayoKakain/raw/master/bin/SaanTayoKakain.apk